MichaelDulin/reading-notes/401/growthMindset.md

 **Emotional Intelligence**

-Emotional intellegence is incredibly important, not just as an individual, but within the workplace.
-There are certain aspects to emotional intellengence that if ignored can directly impact your life and ability to find a job.
+Emotional intelligence is incredibly important, not just as an individual, but within the workplace.
+There are certain aspects to emotional intelligence that if ignored can directly impact your life and ability to find a job.
 Being able to monitor ones emotions as well as understand where they may be rising from is something we all work on throughout the entirety of our lives.
-I personally have exerience this growth throughout mine.
-For instance, the way I go about thinking about issues and problems has evovled entirely.
+I personally have experience this growth throughout mine.
+For instance, the way I go about thinking about issues and problems has evolved entirely.
 Another example of how I know I have grown in this sense is my response to outside stimuli, whether this be another person or situation.

 **Biases**